oh-my-fish/theme-bobthefish/README.md

 **Prompt options**
 - `theme_display_ruby`.
 Use `no` to completely hide all information about Ruby version.
 By default Ruby version displayed if there is the difference from default settings.
 - `theme_display_vagrant`.
 This feature is disabled by default, use `yes` to display Vagrant status in your prompt.
-Please note, only VirtualBox provider is supported.
+Please note that only the VirtualBox and VMWare providers are supported.

 [fish]:       https://github.com/fish-shell/fish-shell
 [screenshot]: http://i.0x7f.us/bobthefish.png